My Country, 'Tis of Thee

 "My Country, 'Tis of Thee", also known as "America", is an American patriotic song whose lyrics were written by Samuel Francis Smith.
 The song served as one of the de facto national anthems of the United States (along with songs like "Hail, Columbia") before the adoption of "The Star-Spangled Banner" as the official U.S. national anthem in 1931.
 The melody is adapted from the de facto national anthem of the United Kingdom, "God Save the King".

 History

 Samuel Francis Smith wrote the lyrics to "America" in 1831 while a student at the Andover Theological Seminary in Andover, Massachusetts.
-The use of the same melody as the British royal anthem is a contrafactum which reworks this symbol of British monarchy to make a statement about American democracy.
+The use of the same melody as the British royal anthem is a contrafactum, for it reworks this symbol of British monarchy to make a statement about American democracy.

 Composer Lowell Mason had requested that Smith translate or provide new lyrics for a collection of German songs, among them one written to this melody.
 Smith gave Mason the lyrics he had written, and the song was first performed in public on July 4, 1831, at a children's Independence Day celebration at Park Street Church in Boston.
 The first publication of "America" was in 1832.